thoughtspot/thoughtspot.github.io/_complex-search/about-filters.md

 }}/complex-search/create-bulk-filter.html) by pasting a list of values, separated by commas, semicolons, new lines, or tabs, into the bulk filter box.
 This allows you to easily search a large list of filters repeatedly.

+## Cascading filters

+If you want to apply a table filter wherever the table has been used (Views, Worksheets, Answers, and Pinboards), use Cascading filters.
+When columns from that table are applied in a search, the table filter is implicitly applied to the search.
+The filter is invisible in the search bar, but visible from the filter bar.